The Explore North Thailand Tour – fifteen days

 80 km, total driving time 1,5 hours

 After breakfast, we start our exploration of old Chiang Saen.
-Today’s first destination is the Wat Phra That Pha Ngao, a fascinating and lively temple just outside of Chiang Saen.
+Today’s first destination is Wat Phra That Pha Ngao, a fascinating and lively temple outside Chiang Saen.
 We enter the temple compound and drive straight up to the Phra Borommathat Putta Nimit Chedi, which offers fantastic views of the Mekong River and Laos.
-We spend some time here to enjoy the views.
+We spend some time here enjoying the views.

-After that, we descend and look at some of the lovely structures in this interesting temple complex.
+After that, we descended and looked at lovely structures in this attractive temple complex.
 There is a magnificent wooden Ho Phra, a small building to house a Buddha image, and a small textile museum and weaving center.
-Many local people visit this temple that has an interesting story.
+Many local people visit this temple which has an exciting story.
 We will pay our respects to the highly revered Luang Por Pha Ngao Buddha image.
 We return to Chiang Saen and have a closer look at some of the ruins of this ancient city.

 Ancient Chiang Saen

-Chiang Saen is one of the oldest settlements in North Thailand.
-Its city walls are well preserved and have been restored partially by the Fine Arts Department.
+Chiang Saen is one of the oldest settlements in North Thailand, and its city walls are well preserved and partially restored by the Fine Arts Department.
 Within and outside these walls, there are some temple ruins.
 We visit the most well-known are Wat Chedi Luang (“the temple with the big chedi”), Wat Pasak (“the temple in the teak forest”), and Wat Mung Muang.

-We will enjoy lunch at a local restaurant before we head for Baan Dam aka the Black House.
+We will enjoy lunch at a local restaurant before heading for Baan Dam, the Black House.
 Finally, we drive to Chiang Rai and check into the hotel.